Google European Doctoral Fellowship Programme

 What are the intellectual property implications of a Google Fellowship?

+The funds are given as an unrestricted gift.
 Fellowship recipients are not subject to intellectual property restrictions unless they complete an internship at Google.
 If that is the case, they are subject to the same intellectual property restrictions as any other Google intern.

 Will the fellowship recipients become employees of Google?